kevinamiri/maila/src/pages/tools/copywriting/amazon-product-description.en.md

 ### How it works

 It takes just a few clicks to get started with  - no coding required!
-Create new descriptions in seconds:

-  1. Enter keywords or keyphrases (e.g. “men's shoes”)
+Create new descriptions in seconds: Enter some keywords about your product, and our AI will generate a unique description for you.
+You can then copy and paste the description into your product listing.
-  2. From there, you will be given a prompt to input your product name, keywords, and features.
-  3. Once you are satisfied with your inputs, click "submit" button and let AI do it's magic!
-  4. Copy and paste description paragraphs into your store
+1. From there, you will be given a prompt to input your details about the product, keywords, ...; 2.
+Once you are satisfied with your inputs, click "compose" button and let AI write content based on your input!; Copy and paste AI-generated content into your csm or ecommerce platform.

 ### Example: